KRYSTALM7/KRYSTALM7/README.md

+<h2 align="left">Hi 👋!
+My name is  Sujan  and I'm a Student at VIT Vellore.
+I'm currently pursuing my bachelor's in Computer Science Engineering (2025)</h2>

 # 💫 About Me:
-🔭 I’m currently working on Anomaly Detection using Graph Neural Networks <br>👯 Looking for fun Open Source Projects to Contribute to<br>🤝 I’m looking for help with React JS<br>🌱 I’m currently learning  Data Structures <br>💬 Ask me about  Machine learning<br>⚡ I like WordPress
+🔭 I’m currently working on Anomaly Detection using a Graph Neural network. 👯 Looking for fun Open Source Projects to Contribute to<br>🤝 I’m looking for help with React JS<br>🌱 I’m currently learning data structures. 💬 Ask me about  Machine learning<br>⚡ I like WordPress

 ## 🌐 Socials: